omerwe/LEAP/leap/README.md

 ------------------
 Usage instructions
 ----------------------
+There are two ways to run LEAP.
+The first if via a Python API.
+A detailed explanation about this option is provided in the [LEAP Ipython notebook](http://nbviewer.ipython.org/github/omerwe/LEAP/blob/master/leap/regression/Leap_example.ipynb).

-LEAP is invoked though a series of Python scripts, as detailed below.
+The second option is to run LEAP is invoked though a series of Python scripts, as detailed below.
+This option is more suitable for those not familiar with Python.
 The script leapUtils.sh runs the full LEAP pipeline on a small example dataset, and can be used for reference.

 Generally, LEAP uses the same file formats as [FaST-LMM](https://github.com/MicrosoftGenomics/FaST-LMM).
 Namely, input files are in [binary Plink format](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#bed).